The 50/50 relationship is gone and dead, the days of compromise with it!

 - flexibility; and

 No relationship is perfect.
 But if you’re willing to talk rationally through your issues; if you’re willing to figure out your differences and come to one common goal that works for both parties — I don’t see why one couldn’t get closer to making this a reality.
 It’ll never be perfect, but the effort to try and make it so will yield better results than if one were to simply believe that things can never be better than they are.
-(See the mentality of the Legion of Office Workers for reference.)
+(See the mentality of the Legion of Office Workers

 A Relationship Does Not a Partnership Make